cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 I evaluated three systems and chose to start with VGS only.
 VGS was structured enough to test RAG, high-impact because it anchored daily workflows, and low-risk in terms of access control.
 I rejected VPC in the initial scope because its data complexity would have introduced integration risk before the core approach was validated.
 I rejected SI+ entirely because its data was fragmented, lacked clear ownership, and had inconsistent structure.

-This scoping discipline protected the pilot from overreach and accelerated time to validated insight.
+This scoping discipline protected the pilot from overreach and shortened time to validated insight.

 ---